Beyond Mapping

 Another extension to the building blocks is Volumes that track length, width and depth in characterizing discrete or continuous variables in 3-dimensional space.
 For example, the L,W,D coordinates identify a specific location in a lake and a fourth value (attribute) can identify its temperature, turbidity, salinity or other condition.

-Another mind-bend brought on by the digital map is the concept of fuzzy-Features.
+Another mind-bend brought on by the digital map is the concept of fuzzy-features.
 This idea tracks the certainty of a feature or condition at each map location.
-For example, the boundary line of a soil polygon is a subjective interpretation, while its actual edge could be considerable distance away—“the boundary is likely here (high probability) but could be over there (low probability).”
-Another fuzzy example is a classified satellite image where statistical probabilities are used to determine which cover type is most likely.
+For example, the boundary line of a soil polygon is a subjective interpretation, while soil parcel’s actual edge could be a considerable distance away—“the boundary is likely here (high probability) but could be over there (low probability).”
+Another fuzzy example is a classified satellite image where statistical probabilities are used to establish which cover type is most likely.

 Taken to the hilt, one can conceptualize a data structure that carries L,W,D,T and A,P (attribute and probability) descriptors that identify a location in space and time, as well as characterize its most likely condition, next most likely, and so on—sort of a sandwich of probable conditions.
 Such a representation challenges the infallible paradigm of mapping but opens a whole new world of error propagation modeling.